AA/PPS 02.01.11 - Academic Certificates

 The academic program coordinator and the academic advisor for the program will advise interested students to enroll in the required and elective courses for the certificate.

-After the undergraduate student completes the required and elective courses in the certificate, the student will submit a graduation application to the department or school staff member, who then verifies that all requirements for the certificate have been satisfied by the student.
+After the undergraduate student completes the required and elective courses in the certificate, the student will submit a graduation application to the department or school staff member, who will then verify that all requirements for the certificate have been satisfied by the student.
 Post-baccalaureate students will submit the graduation application to The Graduate College.
 The Graduate College staff will follow the regular process used for clearing candidates.

 Upon approval of the graduation application for undergraduate students, the department or school staff member will notify the undergraduate academic advisor that all requirements have been met.
 The academic advisor will enter the graduation information in the SIS system.